-6.9 Alternative Provision
+6.8 Alternative Provision and Work Placement

-This school is committed to safeguarding our children even if they are placed in alternative provision for a period of time within the school day/week.
-We therefore seek written reassurance that any Alternative Provision provider has acceptable safeguarding practices in place including; their response to concerns about a child; safer recruitment processes; attendance and child missing education procedures; and appropriate information sharing procedures.
+Lincoln UTC is committed to safeguarding our children even if they are placed in alternative provision for a period of time within the school day/week.
+If children are placed in any form of Alternative Provision (AP) for any part of their school day, our DSL, prior to sending the learner to AP, will visit the place and the DSL at AP and ensure that there is a child protection and safeguarding policy in place, and that the same child protection procedures will be followed.
+In addition, our learner will be accompanied by the DSL or the DDSL to the AP to ensure a smooth transition.
+There will be daily checking and monitoring in place about the attendance of the learner at AP.
+Reports about the learner's wellbeing, progress and provision from AP will also be requested.
 The school will also obtain a written statement from the provider that they have completed all the vetting and barring checks that are necessary on their staff.

-When organising work placements the school will ensure that the placement provider has policies and procedures in place to safeguard pupils.
+When organising work placements, the school will ensure that the placement provider has policies and procedures in place to safeguard our pupils.